BlogA State Museum Like No Other

 Entering the gas chamber/bunker attached to Crematorium 1, the last exhibit in the main camp before returning to the visitor center.

-The return trip was through a shorter version of the tunnel, and took us by the headset return station where our guide informed us to be on the bus to Birkenau in about 20 minutes.
+The return trip was through a shorter tunnel, which took us by the headset return station, where our guide informed us to be on the bus to Birkenau in about 20 minutes.
 Here is where the second bookstore was located.
-The number of titles incorporating Auschwitz in their is vast, but the books featured in the bookstore have all been approved by the Museum.
-You will not find the “The Tattooist of Auschwitz” offered due to its historical inaccuracies, but surprisingly there is a comic book series, which is expertly illustrated and narrated.
+The number of titles incorporating Auschwitz is vast, but the books featured in the bookstore have all been approved by the Museum.
+You will not find “The Tattooist of Auschwitz” offered due to its historical inaccuracies, but surprisingly, there is a comic book series, which is expertly illustrated and narrated.
 One of the books I purchased used a “then and now” photo technique with astonishing accuracy.
-“The Place Where You Are Standing” is based on a photos made by an SS photographer during the arrival and sorting of a transport of Jews from Hungary.
+“The Place Where You Are Standing” is based on a photo made by an SS photographer during the arrival and sorting of a transport of Jews from Hungary.

 The Auschwitz-Birkenau State Museum falls into two categories, a national museum and a historical site.
 It rivals the Smithsonian in visitation numbers and is spread across 475 acres.
-As as collecting institution it is tasked with a seemingly insurmountable curatorial challenge; 100,000 shoes, thousands of suitcases, eyeglasses, protheses and other personal items requiring attention.
-The care of the 155 buildings and 300 ruins are equally difficult.
-While the original Polish Army barracks of Auschwitz 1 are sturdy, the barracks of Birkenau are not so much, visible supports keep the exterior walls from falling over when tie rods are not adequate.
-Fabric warehouse like enclosures cover whole barracks buildings when extensive restoration is required.
+As a collecting institution, it is tasked with a seemingly insurmountable curatorial challenge; 100,000 shoes, thousands of suitcases, eyeglasses, prostheses and other personal items requiring attention.
+The care of the 155 buildings and 300 ruins is equally difficult.
+While the original Polish Army barracks of Auschwitz 1 are sturdy, the barracks of Birkenau are not so sturdy, and visible supports keep the exterior walls from falling over when tie rods are inadequate.
+Fabric warehouse-like enclosures cover whole barracks buildings when extensive restoration is required.
 Guard towers have been rebuilt, and barbed wire replaced.
-But the Museum has acquired effective tools to combat this decay, in 1995 the Museum acquired an autoclave for the pressurized impregnation of wood.
+The Museum has acquired practical tools to combat this decay; in 1995, the Museum acquired an autoclave for the pressurized impregnation of wood.

 A barrack in Sector 1 in Birkenau with wall support.